Feliz Cumpleaños Mami, espero te guste tu pastel!

-Mix together flour, ground pistachios, baking powder, baking soda, and salt in the bowl of the stand mixer for about 30 seconds or whisk.
+Mix together flour, sugar, ground pistachios, baking powder, baking soda, and salt in the bowl of the stand mixer for about 30 seconds or whisk.
 Add butter and remaining sour cream mix on low just until moistened, increase speed to medium and beat for 1-2 minutes, stopping to scrape down the sides of the bowl if necessary.

 Gradually add the liquid ingredients mixing 30 seconds between each addition.

 Bake cake for 35-40 minutes, or until a toothpick or cake tester comes out clean when inserted into the center of the cake.
 Cool cake on a wire rack.